 In addition, the lack of baseboards and other floor trim means you can paint all the way down without any masking.
 In new-construction homes where no flooring has been laid yet, this is the way it works: walls are put up first, then the floor covering comes later.

-- Damage: As noted by the reader, when you run a floor sander around a room, there is the possibility of scuffing up your newly painted walls.
+When you run a floor sander around a room, there is the possibility of scuffing up your newly painted walls.

 Be sure to purchase a canvas dropcloth.
-It's a great investment in your house, because you can use it repeatedly (plastic dropcloths must be thrown away, plus they are slippery).
+A good dropcloth is a great investment in your house because you can use it repeatedly.
+Plastic dropcloths must be thrown away, plus they are slippery.